Evaluation and LLM-Guided Learning of ICD Coding Rationales: An Empirical Analysis of ICD Rationales

 \paragraph{Plausibility.}

 A rationale is considered plausible when it highlights text rationales that are perceived by humans (e.g., domain experts) as relevant and appropriate to support model prediction.
-We assess plausibility by comparing the three types of rationales with human-annotated rationales, using the same matching metrics as in MDACE.
+We assess plausibility by comparing the three types of rationales with human-annotated rationales, using the same matching metrics as in MDACE—exact / position-independent (PI) token matches (TM) and span matches (SM)—as in MDACE.
 To facilitate this, we construct an rationale dataset as below.